bast/paragliding-aerodynamics/slides.md

      style="height: 300px;" />
 ]

-Homework for everybody:
+- Flying outside the weight range?
+You might be outside of certification.
-- Figure out the weight range of your glider
+- Glider has been test flown on the lower and higher end of the weight range.
-- Measure your "all up" weight (you and all the gear and clothes and everything)
+- Homework: Measure your "all up" weight (you and all the gear and clothes and everything) and compare with the weight range of your glider.

 ---